 So what do the letters after our names mean?

-BSc: Bachelor Of Science: we chose to do a degree in Homeopathy and whilst there were times when we both cursed the weight of academic work we value the rigour it bought to our learning and practice.
+BSc: Bachelor Of Science: Independent of each other we chose to do a University degree in Homeopathy.
+Whilst there were times when we both cursed the weight of academic work we value the rigour it bought to our learning and practice.

-LCHE: Licentiate of the Centre for Homeopathic Education, formal confirmation from the Centre for Homeopathic Education that they approve us to enter homeopathic practice.
+LCHE: Licentiate of the Centre for Homeopathic Education, we studied at the Centre for Homeopathic Education this is formal confirmation that they approve us to enter homeopathic practice.